Rental premises use condition and repairs fact sheet

 • a serious fault in any staircase, lift or other common area which inhibits or unduly inconveniences tenants in gaining access to or using the premises

-Once minimum housing standards come into effect for the property, any repairs needed to make the property or its inclusions comply with these standards will also be classified as emergency repairs.
+Any repairs needed to make the property or its inclusions comply with minimum housing standards are also classified as emergency repairs.

 Payment for emergency repairs